mattgreen91/milestone-project-2/README.md

 ## 4. Testing

 This website has been fully tested and is working correctly.
-There were some bugs that I had overcome, which you can see by [clicking here](assets/readme-files/issues-experienced.pdf).

 I used the Google Chrome and Mozilla FireFox developer tools to tweak code when testing.